 Ukrainian importers will likely demand a Quality Certificate (QC) from the U.S. exporter.
-This establishes a whole new type of certificates.
 This certificate has no connection to the Ukrainian certification bodies and can be viewed as a generic wholesomeness certificate issued by the producer.
 Normally the QC requested of the U.S. producer/supplier will contain the following: